Voting Record — Harriet Harman MP, Camberwell and Peckham (10260)

 no rebellions, never teller

-27 Jul 1998Stopped being Secretary of State, Department of Social Security
+27 Jul 1998Stopped being Secretary of State for Social Security and Minister for Women,

-3 May 1997Became Secretary of State, Department of Social Security
+1 May 1997Became Secretary of State for Social Security and Minister for Women,

 Policy Comparisons